XiaozhuZhang/academic_site/content/en/authors/admin/_index.md

 When I was a teenager, a book called "Order out of Chaos" piqued my curiosity on complex systems: complexity lies in practically everything around us, giving rise to order from disarray and certainty from randomness—it's almost magic!

 To study complex systems as a science, I travelled alone to Germany, started from Bachelor and went all the way to post-doc.
-With the help of all my mentors, I've got a much deeper understanding for complex systems, especially the dynamics of complex networks.
+With the help of all my mentors, I've got a much deeper understanding for complex systems, especially dynamics on complex networks.
 Yet I found myself facing an ever greater unknown than I was as a teenager: For instance, when and how a single transmission line failure triggers the global breakdown of a power grid with complex topological structure?
 How can we build more stable, safer and controllable systems by optimizing the connectivities and interactions between the units?

 > *On and on stretched my road, long it was and far,*
 >